M2Team/NanaBox/Documents/ConfigurationReference.md

 #### SelectedDevices

-(Optional) The string array of selected GPUs used for paravirtualization of virtual machine.
+(Optional) The string or object array of selected GPUs used for virtual machine.
+Set as the object with "DeviceInterface" and "PartitionId" for the specific GPU instance if you want to use GPU-P (partitioning) mode, or set as the string which contains "DeviceInterface" for using GPU-PV (paravirtualization) mode.

 Note: Only valid in "List" GPU paravirtualization assignment mode.

+Note: Before NanaBox 1.3 Update 1, you can only use GPU-PV (paravirtualization) mode for virtual machines.

 Reference: https://docs.microsoft.com/en-us/windows/win32/hyperv_v2/msvm-partitionablegpu

+##### DeviceInterface

+The device interface path of the selected GPU used for paravirtualization of virtual machine.

 Example value: "\\\\?\\PCI#VEN_10DE&DEV_1C82&SUBSYS_11BF1B4C&REV_A1#4&38ab2860&0&0008#{064092b3-625e-43bf-9eb5-dc845897dd59}\\GPUPARAV"

+##### PartitionId

+The partition ID of the selected GPU used for paravirtualization of virtual machine.
+It's actually an uint16 value.
+Set it 65535 for using GPU-PV (paravirtualization) mode.

 ### NetworkAdapters